Kit Harington Felt Lost After Game of Thrones Ended

 Andrew H. Walker/Variety/REX/Shutterstock

-Harington was spotted for the first time since the news broke on Thursday.
-Photographers captured him taking a stroll not too far from the wellness center.
-A few fans also saw Harington the night of the Game of Thrones finale at a local bookstore.
+Harington was spotted for the first times since the news broke on Thursday.
+Photographers also captured him taking a stroll not too far from the wellness center that day.
+In addition, a few fans saw Harington the night of the Game of Thrones finale at a local bookstore.

 "He was just shopping around and got a couple of books," an eyewitness told E!
 News.
 "He mostly kept to himself but talked to a few of the staffers who were fans of the show.
 He asked them if they were going to watch the finale later that night.
 He told them he was in town for a 'short holiday' but didn't elaborate."